cslab/csspin/tdocs/plugin_guideline.md

 ```
 if dbms == "postgres" and not cfg.mkinstance.postgres.postgres_syspwd:
-    die(f"Please provide the PosgreSQL system password in the property 'mkinstance.postgres.postgres_syspwd'")
+    die(f"Please provide the PostgreSQL system password in the property 'mkinstance.postgres.postgres_syspwd'")
 ```

 ## Parametrizing/Configuration of the Spin Plugin or the Underlying Tool